 What applies for applications to or grants from other funding bodies?

-Your application may include up to six participating researchers, that is to say other researchers with a doctoral degree or corresponding competence, whose scientific competence will be crucial for the implementation of the proposed research.
-Participating researchers do not have to be employed by a Swedish HEI.
+You can include up to 6 participating researchers in your application.
+Participating researchers are other researchers with a doctoral degree or equivalent competence, whose scientific competence will be crucial for the implementation of the planned research.
+They do not have to be employed by a Swedish HEI.

 Participating researchers shall provide the necessary information themselves in Prisma, and upload these to the application.
 Any further collaborating partners and their roles shall be described in the research plan (please see instructions under “Research plan” below).

 You can apply for a grant for all types of project-related costs, such as

 - salaries (including your own salary), however no more than corresponding to the person’s activity level in the project

 - running costs (such as consumables, travel including stays at research facilities, publication costs and minor equipment)